East Merrimack, NH

 221 people

-As of 2023, 6.69% of East Merrimack, NH residents (326 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 6.69% of East Merrimack, NH residents (326 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in East Merrimack, NH was 4.76%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in East Merrimack, NH compared to that of it's neighboring and parent geographies.